type-challenges/type-challenges/README.md

 - Propose new challenges
 - Add more test cases to the existing challenges
 - Provide learning resources or ideas of how to solve challenges
-- Share the problems you have faced in realworld projects, regardless you having the solution or not - the community would help you as well.
+- Share the problems you have faced in real-world projects, regardless you having the solution or not - the community would help you as well
 - Help with others by discussion in issues
 - Contribute the infra of this project [TODOs.md](./TODOs.md)

-Just [open an issue](https://github.com/type-challenges/type-challenges/issues/new/choose) and choose the cosponsing template.
+Just [open an issue](https://github.com/type-challenges/type-challenges/issues/new/choose) and choose the corresponding template.
 Thanks!

 ## Thanks

-This project was born from solving realworld types problem with [@hardfist](https://github.com/hardfist) and [@MeCKodo](https://github.com/MeCKodo).
+This project was born from solving real-world types problem with [@hardfist](https://github.com/hardfist) and [@MeCKodo](https://github.com/MeCKodo).
 And great thanks to [@sinoon](https://github.com/sinoon) who contributed a lot while giving early feedback on this project.

 ### Inspired by